Simply Wall St Review 2023: Is The Subscription Worth The Price?

 Another interesting feature of Simply Wall St is the Snowflake Analysis functionality.

-The snowflake analysis gives you an instant snapshot of a company’s investment profile with a focus on fundamental characteristics.
+The snowflake analysis gives an instant snapshot of a company’s investment profile, focusing on its fundamental characteristics.

-This snapshot should help you quickly decide if a company is worth researching further.
+This snapshot should help you quickly decide if a company is worth researching.

 The results are presented as a visually intuitive summary.